rickhallett/wordwatch/README.md

 - Solution: removing all setState from App render cycles

 - Challenge: Getting react testing library to wait for wordcloud re-render
+- Solution: It was a case of making better sense of the react-testing-library, and using data-id selectors.
+Whilst this is not ideal, I found it difficult and laboriuous to find ways of meeting the use case with the semantic query API function set.

 ---